nevrome/mobest/docs/estimation.md

   .names = paste0("kernel_", run)
 )

-# set a seed
+# set a seed to freeze randomness
 set.seed(123)
-# the only random element of this analysis is
-# the splitting into sample groups.
-With this seed the groups
+# the only random element of this analysis is the splitting into sample groups
-# should be identical for each parameter configuration
+# with this seed the groups should be identical for each parameter configuration

 # run crossvalidation
 interpol_comparison <- mobest::crossvalidate(